BankingofThings/BoT-Python-SDK/README.md

 ```bash
 make server
 ```
+# Reset Configuration
+To reset the device configuration, run the command `make reset` from the BoT-Python-SDK directory.
+This makes device as new device.

 # Troubleshooting
 If you've paired your device with the QR code that was generated in the root (`qr.png`), it might not have been paired